-They did this by asking how closely related a species was to Homo sapiens(on the assumption that viruses will find the jump between related species easier), and how likely, given a species' range, habitat and behaviour, it would be for it to interact with people.
-They also estimated, and attempted to correct for, how much effort had been put into looking for viruses in a given that job in the euro zone to a host of others it has picked up since the financial crisis.
+On may 6th 1997 Gordon Brown, freshly installed as Britain's chancellor of the exchequer, announced that he was giving the Bank of England the responsibility for setting interest rates.
+The bank would be charged with meeting an inflation target set by the government.
+The move was hailed as a political masterstroke.
+It gave substance to the new Labour government's claims to economic \\\\\(1)\\\(competence).
+Long-term borrowing costs fell sharply.
+The pound soared.
+The bank's governor, Eddie George, was delighted.
+But joy was not unconfined.
+Within weeks Mr Brown, wary of an over-mighty central bank, stripped it of its responsibilities for bank regulation and public debt management.
+Twenty years on, some fear that central banks have become too powerful.
+The Bank of England is back in charge of bank regulation.
+The European Central Bank (ECB) has added that job in the euro zone to a host of others it has picked up since the financial crisis.
 The Dodd-Frank act of 2010 gave America's Federal Reserve authority to ensure financial stability.
 Central banks have acquired more tools to go with their extra tasks.
 But they have also come in for louder criticism.
 The Bank of England was affect inflation.
-Politicians are loth to be established; Lyndon Johnson and Richard Nixon were not (4)(transgress) to bullying Fed chairmen into keeping interest rates low.
+Politicians are loth to be \\\\\(3)\\\\(pre-emptive).
+An independent central bank is more likely to act promptly to head off inflation-and this trustworthiness also affords it freedom to cut interest rates when recession looms.
+Yet the critics should not be ignored.
+The history of central banks shows that their power can ebb and flow.
+Two of America's central banks folded before the Fed was established; Lyndon Johnson and Richard Nixon were not \\\\\(4)\\\\(transgress) to bullying Fed chairmen into keeping interest rates low.
 In addition, the financial crisis of 2008 forced central banks to make controversial decisions, in part because many governments were unable or unwilling to act themselves.
 They rightly put their resources at risk to bail out banks and keep credit markets working.
 To counter the bust that followed took a long period of near-zero interest rates and schemes such as QE.
 But the uneven effects on individuals of this newer sort of monetary policy were stark.
 One of the more reliable effects of QE was to raise share prices, favouring the well-off.
-Low rates are a (party) to the indebted but hit deposit-holders.
+Low rates are a \\\\\(party) to the indebted but hit deposit-holders.